MomentaiChris26/AccioCurios/README.md

 [Github Link](https://github.com/MomentaiChris26/AccioCurios)

 ### Purpose
 The purpose of AccioCurios is to provide a dedicated marketplace for users to buy and sell collectibles through a safe and secure online platform.

 ### Functionality/Features
 The functions and features of AccioCurios include:

-- Ability for Users to create an account, where they can buy and sell collectibles
+- Ability for Users to create an account, where they can buy and sell collectibles.
 - Listings can be created, modified or deleted by a user.
 They can also upload an image to accompany the listing.
-- Users can view all listings available in the market place and users can purchase collectibles.
+- Users can view all listings available in the marketplace and users can purchase collectibles.
 - They can use stripe to make a secure payment.
-- All users have a dashboard where their listings can be modified or edited, see their purchases and see their sold listings.
+- Users have a dashboard where they can see their listings, modified or edited them, see their purchases or see which of their listings have been sold.
-- There are admin functions that allows an administrator to oversee and maintain the website, including deleting or modifying the users account, or their listings.
+- There is an admin function that allows an administrator to oversee and maintain the website, including deleting or modifying users account or listings.

 ### Sitemap
 ![AccioCurios Sitemap](./resources/sitemap.jpg)